zakilive/iot-cloud-riot/README.md

 Here are the some of security rules created for this project:
 <img src="project_screenshots/security1.jpeg" alt="Security rules"/>
 <img src="project_screenshots/security2.jpeg" alt="Security rules"/>

+In our project we used AWS learner academy account.
+So we needed to open the port ranges for inbound and outbound access.
+So even after defined in Securtity rules, if the mentioned port range does not work, then need to contact with the administration for opening the ports.

 [Jump to Index](#index)
 ### Execution of commands on EC2